nschloe/nschloe.github.io/_posts/2022-05-20-math-on-github.md

 #### The syntax

-Getting only one of Markdown and LaTeX rendering right is a big challange.
+Getting only one of Markdown and LaTeX rendering right is a big challenge.
 Mixing them together gets you in all kinds of trouble.

 What I think GitHub does now is the following: